I'm being greeted with this wide open yawn right as the program starts.

 Hey, I'm a former general manager for Northwest Airlines, and I'm far from a fan of the TSA.

-It's gonna come out to fifty million dollars, and I was kind of wondering how many tours the White House could run for fifty million dollars.
+And I was kind of wondering how many tours the White House could run for $50 million.

-The TSA is that same group that spent what, seven hundred thousand dollars for an award award ceremony three years ago.
+The TSA is that same group that spent, what, $700,000 for an award ceremony three years.

 Wait a second.

-I don't know if they're getting multiple uniforms or what, but fifty million dollars has been appropriated to the TSA for the agents to get new uniforms.
+I don't know if they're getting multiple uniforms or what, but $50 million has been appropriated to the TSA for the agents to get new uniforms.

-Well, if they've been wearing the same uniforms for the last, say ten years, it might be time for a change.
+Well, if they've been wearing the same uniforms for the last, say, 10 years, it might be time for a change.

 It's not.

-They they've had several uniforms and the TSA is the same group that spent seven hundred thousand dollars for an award ceremony three years after they started Rush, and they handed out lifetime achievements after three years.
+They've had several uniforms, and the TSA is the same group that spent $700,000 for an award ceremony three years after they started Rush, and they handed out lifetime achievement.

-After three so we we uh those of us in the industry uh knew that we were in trouble.
+So those of us in the industry knew that we were in trouble.

 And I mentioned I was a former general manager for Northwest.

-And and currently I'm in the top one percent, one of those dreaded people that Obama's after.
+And currently, I'm in the top 1%, one of those dreaded people that Obama's after.

-I've been living the dream, and and I'm thrilled to have the chance to say thank you for all that you've done for me, for my family, and and for the students I teach it.
+I'm living the dream, and I'm thrilled to have the chance to say thank you for all that you've done for me, for my family, and for the students I teach.

 It means everything.